National Society of United States Daughters of 1812

-The National Society of United States Daughters of 1812 (USD 1812), commonly known as the United States Daughters of 1812, is a patriotic society headquartered in Washington, D.C.
-It was established in 1892 at Cleveland, Ohio, by Flora Darling, and incorporated in 1901 by Congress.
+The National Society of United States Daughters of 1812 (USD 1812), commonly known as the U.S. Daughters of 1812, is a lineage-based patriotic society headquartered in Washington, D.C.
+It was established by Flora Adams Darling in 1892 in Cleveland, Ohio and incorporated in 1901 by the United States Congress.
+Membership is limited to women who are lineal descendants of people who performed military or civil service for the United States between 1784 and 1815.